 Here I am again, to talk about the second Bing Crosby and Fred Astaire team-up, the 1946 musical Blue Skies, which also stars Joan Caulfield.

-Fred Astaire plays Jed Potter, a dancer as part of a group that includes Mary O’Hara (Joan Caulfield).
-He tries to get her join a new show in New York instead of going on the road with the one they were doing.
-She refuses, until he takes her out to a nightclub owned by his friend Johnny Adams (Bing Crosby), with whom she immediately falls in love.
-While he likes her, he doesn’t quite share her interest in marriage, as he has a habit of buying and selling his nightclubs.
-After a while, they do get married, with him “promising” to stop buying/selling new nightclubs, although it doesn’t stop, even after they have a child.
-Meanwhile, Jed loves her from afar, although she never fully returns his affection.
+Jed Potter (Fred Astaire) is part of a troupe of dancers that includes Mary O’Hara (Joan Caulfield), and he is trying to get her to join a new show in New York instead of going on the road with the one they were doing.
+She refuses his offer, until he takes her out to a nightclub owned by his friend Johnny Adams (Bing Crosby), with whom she immediately falls in love.
+While Johnny likes her, he doesn’t quite share her interest in marriage, as she prefers a bit of stability, while he has a habit of buying new nightclubs (and selling them when he tires of them).
+After a while, they do get married, with him “promising” to stop buying and selling new nightclubs, although he doesn’t keep his word, even after they have a child.
+Meanwhile, Jed loves Mary from afar, even though she never fully returns his affection.

-“Putting on the Ritz” is the big highlight of the movie.
-It’s sung (and danced) by Fred Astaire.
+I’ve seen this film many times since I first bought it on DVD back in 2003, and it’s one I love coming back to!
+For me, Fred Astaire’s dance to the song “Putting on the Ritz” is the big highlight of the movie.
 Originally written back in the early thirties, the song was given some updated lyrics specifically for this movie.
-At the time this movie was made, Fred had announced he was going to retire after this movie (but ended up coming back a few years later for Easter Parade), so this song was intended to be his final dance (well, it was the last one filmed).
-He did some tricks with his cane, mainly with it flying up into his hand from the floor.
-The big point, however, is the chorus at the end of the dance: they are ALL Fred!
-In this, we get to see just how exacting he was in his movements, since for the one section of the dance he did it THREE times (with different choreography)!
+The song was the last segment of the movie that was filmed, and was promoted as being Fred’s “last dance.”
+Throughout the routine, he did some tricks with his cane, mainly making it fly up into his hand from the floor.
+The big selling point of the routine, however, is the chorus at the end of the dance.
+The reason?
+They are ALL Fred himself!
+Through this, we get to see just how exacting and well-rehearsed he was in his movements, since for the one section of the dance he did it THREE times (with different choreography)!
+The closest we’ve come otherwise to seeing something similar is the alternate takes of the song “I Wanna Be A Dancin’ Man” from The Belle OF New York (1952) when they were shown side by side in That’s Entertainment!
+III (1994).

-Another song worth mentioning is the song “Heat Wave.”
-Fred Astaire dances to this song with Olga San Juan.
-Now, what is worth mentioning here, is that Fred Astaire was himself a composer.
+Another song worth mentioning is the song “Heat Wave,” which Fred Astaire dances to with Olga San Juan.
+Now, what is worth mentioning here, is that Fred Astaire was something of a composer himself.
 While the majority of this song is Irving Berlin’s, apparently Fred did contribute some additional music to it.
 To the best of my knowledge, this is the only instance in Fred’s movies in which any of his music was used!
-Either way, it is a fun song, and worth seeing Fred’s feet still moving with great speed!
+It’s definitely a fun song, and it’s worth seeing just how fast Fred could still move his feet!

 My Rating: 10/10